ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmorizers.rst

 Note that the ``recipe_daily_era5.yml`` adds the next day of the new year to the input data.
-This is because one of the fixes needed for the ERA5 data is to shift (some of) the data half an hour back in time, resulting in a missing record on the last day of the year.
+This is because one of the fixes needed for the ERA5 data is to shift the time axis of non-instantaneous variables half an hour back in time, resulting in a missing record on the last day of the year.
 ERA5 data can be downloaded using `era5cli <https://era5cli.readthedocs.io>`_.

 Available recipes and diagnostics